jmmshn/DEXTra.jl/README.md

 - **Coincidence of Wants**: A coincidence of wants is a situation where two users have assets that they want to trade with each other.
 In this case, the two users can trade directly with each other without routing through a DEX.

+## Development Plans
+- [ ] Level graph -> weighted graph -> optimizer pipeline
+- [ ] Standardize output API
+- [ ] COW algorithm
+- [ ] Reading DEX data from Mongodb.
+- [ ] Notebook tutorials _a la_ JuliaGraphsTutorials.

 ## Developers

-DEXTra.jl is developed by Dr. Jimmy-Xuan Shen (@jmmshn).
+DEXTra.jl is developed and maintained by Jimmy-Xuan Shen (@jmmshn) with contributions by:
+    - Jesper T. Kristensen
+    - Juan Pablo Madrigal Cianci
+    - Giorgos Felekis